-- 1) RANGE A filter is set in a circle with a set range as the radius. - 2) SECTOR......
-A filter is set in a sector formed by two bearings with the bow as reference. - 3) ZONE A filter is set in a zone formed by two bearings and two ranges with the bow as reference.
+- 1) RANGE A filter is set in a circle with a set range as the radius. - 2) SECTOR......A filter is set in a sector formed by two bearings with the bow as reference.

 The TT Filter Setting menu will appear.